Maine Windjammers

 The Maine Windjammers were a professional basketball team based out of Bangor, Maine, playing home games at the Bangor Auditorium.
-It was affiliated with the Continental Basketball Association.
+It was affiliated with the Continental Basketball Association (CBA).
 It existed during the CBA's 1985–86 season.
 After that season, the team was dropped, and it would be a decade before a basketball team would return to Maine, with the Portland Wave, a team in the USBL.